 Layer the bed with natural linen bedding, knitted throws and tactile cushions so that it looks inviting and feels cosy.
 Mix wood finishes such as oak and birch for bedroom furniture and accessories - mid-toned woods like these work naturally together.

+Simple but oh-so sophisticated, all-white bedroom colour ideas just ooze glamour.
 Make an oversized lace-pattern wallpaper the starting point for the room.
 With a barely-there paper you can be bold with pattern - the bigger the better.

 All-white bed linen is a must for this look - just layer it up with pillowcases, cushions and throws with lace or crochet details.
 Different textures are the key to making the scheme three-dimensional rather than flat.